-2.3.1 Cataloguing Damages by Flood Zone
+2.3.1 Cataloging damages by flood zone

-- 20 To catalog damages by flood zone, we intersected 1% AEP flood boundaries with Census blocks to create a set of flood zone polygons subdivided by Census block boundaries.
-Within each of these flood zone/Census block units, we calculated the distribution of flood depths for the 1% AEP event using the National Elevation Dataset (NED; USGS, 2016).
-We then merged this information with land cover data from the National Land Cover Dataset (Homer et al., 2015) to determine the distribution of flood depths within "developed" portions of each Census block, and estimated exposure of built assets using FEMA's - 25 HAZUS-MH General Building Stock inventory (FEMA, 2009).
-The General Building Stock inventory provides estimates of the number and aggregate dollar value of multiple types of residential, commercial, and industrial buildings for each Census block.
+To catalog damages by flood zone, we intersected 1 % AEP flood boundaries with census blocks to create a set of flood zone polygons subdivided by census block boundaries.
+Within each of these flood zone and census block units, we calculated the distribution of flood depths for the 1 % AEP event using the National Elevation Dataset (NED; USGS, 2016).
+We then merged this information with land cover data from the National Land Cover Dataset (Homer et al., 2015) to determine the distribution of flood depths within "developed" portions of each census block and estimated exposure of built assets using FEMA's Hazus-MH general building stock inventory (FEMA, 2009).
+The general building stock inventory provides estimates of the number and aggregate dollar value of multiple types of residential, commercial, and industrial buildings for each census block.

-For the developed portion of each Census block/floodzone intersection, we created damage estimates using depth-damage functions from USACE and FEMA (FEMA, 2009; USACE, 2000, 2003).
-A separate depth-damage function was used for each

-30 of 28 different categories of buildings (e.g., residential one-story homes without a basement).
+For the developed portion of each census-block-flood-zone intersection, we created damage estimates using depth-damage functions from USACE and FEMA (FEMA, 2009; USACE, 2000, 2003).
+A separate depth-damage function was used for each of the 28 different categories of buildings (e.g., residential one-story homes without a basement).
 Each depth-damage function describes the percent loss as a function of depth.
-The depth-damage functions were applied to the aggregate value for each building category within each NFHL-Census block intersection, using the depth exposure results described above.
+The depth-damage functions were applied to the aggregate value for each building category within each NFHL-census-block intersection, using the depth exposure results described above.

-2.3.2 Aggregating Damages to National Scale
+2.3.2 Aggregating damages to national scale

-Once the damage estimates were generated for each Census block/floodplain intersection, we aggregated this information up to the same HRUs that were used in the hydrologic analysis.
-We then linked each stream segment at which flood statistics were calculated back to the total asset damages resulting from a 1% AEP event at that location.
-Figure 4 shows the total damages expected from 1% AEP events at each of the HRUs across the CONUS.
+Once the damage estimates were generated for each census-block-floodplain intersection, we aggregated this information up to the same HRUs that were used in the hydrologic analysis.
+We then linked each stream segment at which flood statistics were calculated back to the total asset damages resulting from a 1 % AEP event at that location.
+Figure 4 shows the total damages expected from 1 % AEP events at each of the HRUs across the CONUS.

-- For each GCM, we combined the timeseries of floods at each stream segment with the assets exposed in that HRU to compute a timeseries of monetary damages.
-When averaged across all nodes in the CONUS, this approach yielded a relatively smooth curve of CONUS-wide monetary damages through the 21st century.
-However, this approach treats the hydrologic timeseries from each GCM as a deterministic, rather than a probabilistic, projection of future conditions.
-In order to use the full ensemble - 10 of GCMs in a more probabilistic framework, we used a Monte Carlo approach.
-We simulated 1,000 100-year time series of flood damages in the CONUS using the ensemble average probability of exceeding the 1% AEP event at each segment in each year.
+For each GCM, we combined the time series of floods at each stream segment with the assets exposed in that HRU to compute a time series of monetary damages.
+When averaged across all nodes in the CONUS, this approach yielded a relatively smooth curve of the CONUS-wide monetary damages through the 21st century.
+However, this approach treats the hydrologic time series from each GCM as a deterministic, rather than a probabilistic, projection of future conditions.
+In order to use the full ensemble of GCMs in a more probabilistic framework, we used a Monte Carlo approach.
+We simulated 1000 100-year time series of flood damages in the CONUS using the ensemble average probability of exceeding the 1% AEP event at each segment in each year.
 This yielded a distribution of flood damages in each year, from which we extracted a minimum, maximum, and ensemble average for each of the RCPs.

-15 2.4 Uncertainties
+2.4 Uncertainties